-Students with disabilities may find that other countries have varying levels of accessibility, physically or psychologically, and accommodations may be different than what they're accustomed to in the U.S.
+Visible and Invisible Disabilities: Other countries have varying levels of accessibility, and accommodations may be different than what you're familiar with in the U.S.

-First generation students may have hesitations about taking their studies abroad.
+First Generation Students: You may have hesitations about taking your studies abroad.
 Learn about the benefits and how to talk about it with your family.

-Military Connected Students may have different financial concerns or obligations they need to consider before participating in an Education Abroad program.
-Here you can review information for Veterans specifically, and all those using the GI Bill, to see how education abroad may be possible for you.
+Military Connected Students: Here you can review information for Veterans specifically, and all those using the GI Bill, to see how education abroad may be possible for you.

 Faith, Spirituality, and Religion: If spirituality or religion plays a big part in your day-to-day life, then planning ahead will make your transition to life abroad easier.